lukebrandonfarrell/react-native-navigation-drawer-extension/README.md

 # react-native-navigation-drawer-extension

-[React-native-navigation](https://wix.github.io/react-native-navigation/#/) does not offer an in-built solution for displaying a drawer on iOS.
+[React Native Navigation by Wix](https://wix.github.io/react-native-navigation/#/) does not offer an in-built solution for displaying a drawer on iOS.
 Their current side-menu has limited functionality on both iOS and Android.
 This is a drawer solution using showOverlay under the hood to display a drawer on iOS and Android.

 <img align="left" src="https://raw.githubusercontent.com/LukeBrandonFarrell/open-source-images/master/react-native-navigation-drawer-extension/left-drawer.gif" width="48%" />
 <img src="https://raw.githubusercontent.com/LukeBrandonFarrell/open-source-images/master/react-native-navigation-drawer-extension/bottom-drawer.gif" width="48%" />